Alejandro-Bravo2/CodeCompanion/CONTRIBUTING.md

 ## License

-By contributing to CodeCompanion, you agree that your contributions will be licensed under the MIT License (or the license that applies to your project).
+By contributing to CodeCompanion, you agree that your contributions will be licensed under the MIT License.

-Remember to replace the placeholder `alejandrobravocalderon@gmail.com` in the "Reporting Bugs" section with the actual private contact method for security issues.
-Also, confirm the license in the "License" section is correct for your project.